 This program is not intended to fund projects that solely provide direct services to individuals.

-Organizations with annual operating budgets under $1 million are preferred.
+Organizations with operating budgets under $1 Million are preferred.

 We will prioritize programs that work to involve and give voice to constituents most impacted by the problem they seek to address.